Computomics/MethylScore/README.md

 ### Singularity
 The Singularity profile uses a [prebuilt docker container](https://hub.docker.com/r/beckerlab/methylscore/) that includes all dependencies needed to run the pipeline.
-To run on CBE, you have to `module load singularity/3.4.1` first and then specify `-profile cbe,singularity`
+To run on CBE, you have to specify `-profile cbe,singularity`

-### Conda
-The Conda profile uses [Bioconda](https://bioconda.github.io/) to resolve dependencies.
-It creates a virtual environment and resolves dependencies according to the `environment.yaml` file.
-To run on CBE, you have to `module load anaconda3/2019.10` first and then specify `-profile cbe,conda`

-### Docker
+### Docker or Podman
-While this is very similar to the Singularity profile, it is usually not available in Cluster environments.
+While these are very similar to the Singularity profile, they are usually not available in Cluster environments.
-It is nevertheless very useful for local runs of the pipeline.
+They are nevertheless very useful for local runs of the pipeline.

-Note: with `-profile local,conda` or `-profile local,docker` you can easily run the pipeline on your local computer, given you have nextflow and Conda or Docker installed.
+Note: with `-profile local,docker` `-profile local,podman` you can easily run the pipeline on your local computer, given you have nextflow and Docker or Podman installed.